 Jacqueline has worked at various capacities and has served on major committees for the NC AHEC Program for the last 35 years.
 She served as the interim chief executive officer of the National AHEC Organization, as the only second-term president of the NAO, as president of the National Association of Medical Minority Educators, Inc., and was the managing editor of the award-winning North Carolina Health Careers manual.
 Jacqueline directed NC AHEC statewide Spanish interpreter trainings from 1998–2005 and traveled to Mexico with a statewide delegation of health care leaders to look at the health care system in Mexico City and Puebla.

-She received her BS in zoology from North Carolina State University, a MPH in health policy and administration from The University of North Carolina at Chapel Hill and has completed her coursework for a doctorate in health professions education from North Carolina State University.
+She received a BS in zoology from North Carolina State University, a Master of Public Health in health policy and administration from the University of North Carolina, and completed her coursework for a doctorate in health professions education from North Carolina State University.
 She is experienced in grant writing, project and budget administration and evaluation.
-Jacqueline is married to the Honorable James A. Wynn, Jr., US Fourth Circuit Court of Appeals and is the proud mother of three sons, Jaeander, 20, a junior Air Force ROTC Officer at East Carolina University, Conlan, 26, a graduate of ODU and Javius, 33, a graduate of Princeton Undergraduate and Harvard Law School.